-Looks like: Concepts are introduced using concrete materials or manipulatives, Activities are structured so children can be actively engaged a majority of the time, Teacher-directed activities are balanced with child-initiated, Small group and individual instruction is more common than whole group, Teachers participate in children’s play to scaffold and extend their learning
+Looks like: Concrete materials or manipulatives are used to introduce concepts, There is a balance between teacher-directed and child-initiated activities, Small group and individual instruction is more common than whole group, Teachers participate in children’s play to scaffold and extend their learning

 Supports are provided to allow all children to participate.

 Looks like: Modifications are made to materials used in an activity, Assistive technology is utilized when appropriate, Requirements for participation are individualized, Communication systems are in place so children who are non-verbal can contribute and express their wants and needs

 Looks like: Social and problem solving skills are explicitly taught, Classroom rules are posted and reviewed, Visual supports are used to reinforce appropriate behavior and promote independence, Directions tell children what to do rather than what not to do, Teacher-directed activities are less than 20 minutes long (Hemmeter, Fox, & Snyder, 2014)

 Print a copy of the Division for Early Childhood’s Recommended Practices (the birth-5 companion to CEC’s High Leverage Practices).

 Read these archived articles from T-TAC ODU: Rethinking “Calendar Time” for Preschoolers | What to Say When They Play | Achieving Positive Outcomes through Meaningful Instruction